netx-as/docs/docs/ddos/ddos-guard.md

 #### threshold pps

 Threshold packets per second.
-In case of an active baseline based threshold calculation pps is used as maximal packet threshold.
+In case of an active baseline-based threshold calculation, `pps` is used as the maximal packet threshold.

 ##### Syntax